ffund/tcp-ip-essentials/online-faq.md

 ## Collaboration/academic integrity

-#### Can I ask for help with the lab assignment or with the answers to the lab report questions on Gradescope?
+#### Can I get help with the lab assignment or with the answers to the lab report questions on Gradescope?

 You can ask for help on our course Q&A site or during Zoom office hours.
 When you ask questions on the Q&A site, other students who have a similar problem will also benefit from the answer!